Why your Landing Pages Get You No Conversions and What To Do About It

 9. Landing Page Takes Too Much Time to Load

-Your landing page’s load time affects conversion rate.
+Your landing page’s load time affects the conversion rate.
 According to a Kissmetrics infographic, even a “1-second delay in page response can result in a 7% reduction in conversions”.
 In other words, if the page is slow to load then the chances of people abandoning the page are more.
-So, in order to make users happier and improve your conversion rate, you must get rid of the clutter, right from text to images and everything else that is a pile-on.
+So, in order to make users happier and improve landing page conversions, you must get rid of the clutter, right from text to images and everything else that is a pile-on.
 Do test the page load time across devices.

 10. Ad Copy and Landing Page Content Mismatch

 Rand Fishkin, CEO of Moz calls the cohesion between ad source and landing page content, ‘conversion scent’.
 Unfortunately, many marketers overlook this correlation which often results in high bounce rates.
 One of the most obvious reasons for this is that users experience dissonance and don’t see any connection between what your ad promises and what your landing page actually offers.
 One way to avoid users from feeling duped and improve landing page conversions is brainstorming to create a cohesive, convincing ad copy and landing page content.
 In the video below, Rand Fishkin explains with an example as to how you can achieve this cohesion:

 As a marketer, you shouldn’t be passive in your approach when you know there’s always room for improvement.
 Do A/B tests and make sure you set conversion goals to determine success.
 According to HubSpot, companies with 40+ landing pages get 12 times more leads than those with five or less.
 So, make sure you’re testing enough.
 Here’s what you can do:

 #1 Test minor changes like changing the button color or CTA text or hero image.
 Although they seem insignificant but often drastically improve conversion rates.